Adjust content or layout for small-screen devices.

 Set Name: To allow content to jump between two locations, depending on the device display size, both containers must have the identical Set Name.
 (One will also be set as Visibility: 'Hide in Normal,' while the other will be set as 'Hide in Mobile.')

 Weight: Enter a value to allow the browser to adjust the location of the content on your page.
 Content with a lower 'weight' will be repositioned above content with a higher value.
 (This is optional.)

-Tip: Learn more about making your site mobile-ready using Responsive Web Design.
+Tip: Learn more about making your site mobile-ready using the Emulator (mobile device simulator).